LASIK at the LZW:

 How does LASIK work?

 First, a thin flap (0.12mm) is created in the cornea under computer guidance, to provide access to the cornea.
 The corneal layer is then treated with the laser.
-After surgery, the corneal flap is folded back again, it adheres by itself and protects the wound like a natural dressing.
+After surgery, the corneal flap is folded back again.
+It adheres by itself and protects the wound like a natural dressing.

 First a thin flap (0.12 mm) is created in the cornea under computer guidance to provide access to the deeper layers of the cornea.
-The corneal flap is then folded back like a book cover.
+The corneal flap is then folded open like a book cover.

 The deeper underlying corneal layer is modelled with the laser.